daniel-butler-irl/VS_Code_Catalog_Json_Editor/docs/phase_3.md

 5. **Documentation Hosting:**

-   - Host the documentation on a platform like GitHub Pages, ReadTheDocs, or within the extension’s repository for easy access and updates.
+   - Host the documentation on a platform like GitHub Pages, ReadTheDocs, or within the extension's repository for easy access and updates.

 #### **7. Continuous Integration and Deployment (CI/CD)**